jkrei0/beacon/readme.rst

 4. Still on the extensions page, click the button marked "Load unpacked extension..." and select the directory containing Beacon's manifest.json.
+5. Make sure you reset your user settings when you download a new version/update, so you have the latest settings available.

 Beacon is a fork of `Caret <https://github.com/thomaswilburn/Caret>`_ by Thomas Wilburn, modified to include the serial terminal emulator `BeagleTerm <https://github.com/beagleterm/beagle-term>`_.